tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 ***Crypt 40.*** Replace the epigraph and contents of Crypt 40 with the epigraph and contents of <span class="citation">Crypt 6 (p.
 86)</span>, including the **poison dart trap** protecting it (see <span class="citation">Dungeon Master’s Guide, p.
 123</span>).
 However, reduce the number of darts to two, and replace the darts’ attack rolls with two DC 15 Dexterity saving throws (one per dart).
 In addition, replace Saint Markovia’s thighbone with the *Icon of Dawn’s Grace* (see below), and remove the whispered message from Saint Markovia’s spirit.

 > [!item]+ **Icon of Dawn’s Grace**
 > The *Icon of Dawn’s Grace* is largely as described in <span class="citation">Icon of Ravenloft (p.
-222)</span>, but does not grant the benefits of a *protection from evil and good* spell.
+222)</span>, but is an eight-inch-tall statuette, and does not grant the benefits of a *protection from evil and good* spell.
 Instead, it gains the following additional feature, which can be used only by a creature attuned to the icon:
 >
 > ***Protection from Evil.*** You can present the icon as an action to grant yourself and each creature within 30 feet of you the effect of a *protection from evil and good* spell against fiends and undead until the start of your next turn.
 Once used, this property can’t be used again until the next dawn.
 >